knelsonb/saxophone-intonation-table/README.md

 ---

 *Developed for saxophone intonation analysis.
-Compatible with alto, baritone, tenor, soprano, and C instruments.*
+Compatible with alto, baritone, tenor, soprano, bass and C instruments.*